dfamonteiro/blog/blog/content/posts/2025-books.md

   - The concepts of `Entity`, `Aggregate`, `Value Object`, `Factory` and `Repository` have become popular design patterns and concepts.
   - One of my biggest takeaways is the emphasis the author placed on creating, upholding and promoting a **_ubiquitous language_** shared between the softare engineers and the domain experts.
 It's a key detail that I have always taken for granted at my workplace and never thought much about.
 - Personal opinion, but I felt that I got 80% percent of the value of this book from reading the first 40% of it.

+## Software Architecture: The Hard Parts (Neal Ford, Mark Richards, Pramod Sadalage & Zhamak Dehgani)

+This might be the best technical book I've read in 2025: Not only is it filled to the brim with technical insights, but is also very engaging from a narrative standpoint.
+The pattern is quite forward:

+1. The beginning of the chapter starts with the architects of a fictional company strugling with a problem.
+2. The chapter provides you with a framework to address, mitigate and/or solving the problem.
+3. The chapter ends with the fictional architects using insights from the chapter to find a way forward.

+It sounds straightforward at first glance but it's so well executed that it becomes, for lack of better words, the narrative engine of the book.
+It also brings with it the added benefit of grounding the contents of the book in the real-world scenarios from the fictitional company.

+_Software Architecture: The Hard Parts_ might just become my new gold standard when judging tecnical books.
+The best compliment I can give it is that I can't recommend a specific part of the book: the whole book is great and you are rewarded by reading the book from start to finish with the enjoyment of following these fictional architects finding solutions for their conudrums.
+By the end of the book you'll be cheering them on!